-Course objectives: Students will be able to: 1.
-U Inderstand that how to improve your writing skills and level of readability 2.
-L earn about what to write in each section 3.
-L Inderstand the skills needed when writing a Title Ensure the ne good quality of paper at very first-time submission Syllabus Units CONTENTS Hours Planning and Preparation, Word Order, Breaking up long sentences, 1.
-Structuring Paragraphs and Sentences, Being Concise and Removing 4 Redundancy, Avoiding Ambiguity and Vagueness Clarifying Who Did What, Highlighting Your Findings, Hedging and 2.
-Criticising, Paraphrasing and Plagiarism, Sections of a Paper, Abstracts.
-4 Introduction.
-2 Review of the Literature, Methods, Results, Discussion, Conclusions, The 1 5.
-Final Check.
-4 Key skills are needed when writing a Title, key skills are needed when writing 4. an Abstract, key skills are needed when writing an Introduction, skills needed 4 when writing a Review of the Literature, Skills are needed when writing the Methods, Skills needed when writing the 5.
-Results, Skills are needed when writing the Discussion, Skills are needed when 4 writing the Conclusions ( Useful phrases, how to ensure paper is as good as it could possibly be the first 4 0. - time submission 4
+Students will be able to:

+- 1. Understand that how to improve your writing skills and level of readability - 2.
+Learn about what to write in each section - 3.
+Understand the skills needed when writing a Title Ensure the good quality of paper at very first-time submission

+Syllabus Units CONTENT Hours 1.
+Planning and Preparation, Word Order, Breaking up long sentences,Structuring Paragraphs and Sentences, Being Concise and RemovingRedundancy, Avoiding Ambiguity and Vagueness 4 2.
+Clarifying Who Did What, Highlighting Your Findings, Hedging and Criticizing, Paraphrasing and Plagiarism, Sections of a Paper, Abstracts.
+Introduction 4 3.
+Review of the Literature, Methods, Results, Discussion, Conclusions, The Final Check.
+4 4. key skills are needed when writing a Title, key skills are needed when writing an Abstract, key skills are needed when writing an Introduction, skills needed when writing a Review of the Literature, 4 5. skills are needed when writing the Methods, skills needed when writing the Results, skills are needed when writing the Discussion, skills are needed when writing the Conclusions 4 6. useful phrases, how to ensure paper is as good as it could possibly be the first- time submission 4